kristianmandrup/json-schema-to-graphql-types-decorated/Readme.md

 }
 ```

-You can also include `decorators` entry directly as follows:
+You can alternatively use the `decorators` entry directly as follows.

 ```js
 properties: {